-You know it’s one thing to come up and create an appetizer or a dish and reap the rewards when everyone in your family loves it but to leave them asking, “When are you going to make these again?” is a whole wonderful thing in itself!
-That’s how this appetizer was for my family and a neighbor friend of ours.
+It’s one thing to come up with and create a great appetizer but when everyone in your family loves it and you leave them asking, “When are you going to make these again?”
+That’s when you know you have a winner appetizer 🙂

-Yes these ridiculously good Cheesy Chicken Poblano Panecillos will have your family and friends saying just that to you!
+These delicious Cheesy Chicken Poblano Panecillos will have your family and friends asking you the same thing!

 Cheesy Chicken Poblano Panecillos